kdude63/twitter.php/README.md

 echo $data[0]['text'];
 ```

-This will also return [kdude63](https://twitter.com/kdude63)'s latest tweet, and echo it onto the page.
+This will return [kdude63](https://twitter.com/kdude63)'s latest tweet, and echo it onto the page.

 `data()` or `data(true)` will return tweet data that is ready to be displayed on a page as HTML...
 I.e - Turns URLs into links, newlines into line breaks, and makes the timestamp relative instead of absolute.